Turnpike in Lipschitz-nonlinear optimal control: Proof of

 holds for all $t \in [\tau_1, \tau_2]$.
 Moreover, the map $r \longmapsto C(f, T_0, \overline{y}, r)$ is non-decreasing as a function from $\R_+$ to $\R_+$. \end{lemma}

-The key idea of the proof of \Cref{lem: unif time estimates} lies in the construction of an auxiliary suboptimal quasi-turnpike control (steering the corresponding trajectory from $y^{\tau_1}$ to $y^{\tau_2}$ in time $\tau_2-\tau_1$, whilst remaining at $\overline{y}$ over an interval of length $\tau_2-\tau_1-2T_0$; see the figure just below) in view of estimating each individual addend of $J_{\tau_1,\tau_2}(u_T)$, which is the minimal value of the functional $J_{\tau_1,\tau_2}$.
+The key idea of the proof of \Cref{lem: unif time estimates} lies in the construction of a quasi-turnpike control (steering the corresponding trajectory from $y^{\tau_1}$ to $y^{\tau_2}$ in time $\tau_2-\tau_1$, whilst remaining at $\overline{y}$ over an interval of length $\tau_2-\tau_1-2T_0$; see the figure just below) in view of estimating each individual addend of $J_{\tau_1,\tau_2}(u_T)$, which is the minimal value of the functional $J_{\tau_1,\tau_2}$.
 This construction will yield the desired result.

 \begin{proof}[Proof of \Cref{lem: unif time estimates}]

 Using the controllability assumption, we know the following. \begin{itemize} \item There exists a control $u^{\dagger} \in L^2(\tau_1, \tau_1+T_0; \R^{m})$ satisfying